qualisign/optipulse.github.io/whitepaper.md

     accommodation provider, owns no real estate.
 Something interesting is happening."

 This trend is likely to intensify in the coming years, as the ease of access to information driving it undoubtedly will.
 But as we've seen lately with Uber and AirBnB's legal battles, this won't go unopposed.
-Despite the innocuous tenets of the "sharing economy" with which these companies would like to identify, in many cases this opposition is merited; if you look under the hood, it's business as usual.
+Despite the innocuous tenets of the "sharing economy" &#x2013; with which these companies would like to identify &#x2013; this opposition is merited in many cases; if you look under the hood, it's business as usual.
 The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to make altruistic decisions at the expense of profit.
 Examples aren't hard to find in current news headlines; in Britain, regulators are taking issue with the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer.
 Contractors also complain about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
 As mentioned, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; they are purveyors of the sharing economy that average-joes are so keen on.
 AirBnb, for instance, is promoting a global consumer movement as a shield to their foreseeable legal woes.
 But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
 If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't these same people organize behind a better platform?
 We believe the demand for this platform exists already, though it is yet to be realized.
 Mesh Market strives to become this platform.

+## The Light Grid<a id="sec-2-2" name="sec-2-2"></a>

+The Mesh Market Foundation has already secured a key partnership with OptiPulse, a startup producing a technology that we believe will come to dominate future internet infrastructure.
+OptiPulse's Light Grid is a revolutionary physical-layer technology based on a novel invention in electro-optics.
+Like other elite photonic transmitters, it is capable of 5G bit-rates; unlike fiber-optics, however, it is wireless and easy to deploy.
+This makes it very cheap in comparison to the standard alternatives.
+Besides being competitive with some of the best fiber-optics, it comes with a range of other benefits:

+### Distance<a id="sec-2-2-1" name="sec-2-2-1"></a>

+Early tests and estimates have projected that the Light Grid's transmission range may be over 10 km.
+This is significantly far for optical wireless technologies.

+### Deployability/Non-Invasiveness<a id="sec-2-2-2" name="sec-2-2-2"></a>

+Unlike fiber-optics, there is no digging up of long stretches of earth to connect two end-points.
+This is typically the brunt of the cost associate with FO.
+As you can imagine, this also avoids legal trouble like zoning laws.

+### Unlicensed Spectrum<a id="sec-2-2-3" name="sec-2-2-3"></a>

+The Light Grid uses a part of the RF spectrum that isn't licensed.
+Not only is signal interference negligible compared to typical broadcast connections like WiFi, but contending with competitors over spectrum licensing is also a non-issue.

+### Ecologically Friendly<a id="sec-2-2-4" name="sec-2-2-4"></a>

+Taking load off the typical spectrum range also has huge benefits to living organisms, which many believe are harmed by the proliferation of microwaves in the atmosphere used for communication.

+### Low Size, Weight<a id="sec-2-2-5" name="sec-2-2-5"></a>

+Did we mention how small the Light Grid is?

+### Low Power-Consumption<a id="sec-2-2-6" name="sec-2-2-6"></a>

-## Mesh Networking<a id="sec-2-2" name="sec-2-2"></a>
+## Mesh Networking<a id="sec-2-3" name="sec-2-3"></a>

 Before we discuss how Mesh Market makes it so easy to decentralize resources, we need to explain the role that mesh networking plays.